 A good broker knows the ins and outs of every insurance policy, whereas buying on your own means you need to research everything, and even then, you may not understand all the terms and conditions.

 Another benefit of buying through a broker is that they’re a second avenue of legal recourse if there’s a dispute with your insurance, or if you believe you bought something that was falsely advertised.

 A good broker should provide you with several choices for your specific needs, and you should never feel the broker is pushing you to buy one specific insurance.

 They should help you settle disputes and assist you as long as the insurance plan you bought with them is active.

 Brokers that spend large sums of money on advertising might not actually have good reputations, so a good way to find a reliable broker is to ask a friend or look for online recommendations.

-Here are some broker’s you might come across when searching for health insurances in China:
+Below is a list of other brokers you might come across when searching for health insurance in China:

 - China Health Insurance, part of Pacific Prime